mitrohgr/tic_tac_toe/README.md

 **tic_tac_toe** is the [fifth project](https://www.theodinproject.com/lessons/ruby-tic-tac-toe) in the [Ruby Course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) from the [Full Stack Ruby on Rails](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) path in the [The Odin Project](https://www.theodinproject.com/about).

+Here, I create a command line version of the popular game, Tic-tac-toe.
+In this game, two players take turns marking the spaces in a 3-by-3 grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## Technologies

 + ***CLI***